hallizh/Documentation/sections/api/basics.md

 # Basic Setup

-At this time, please engage with Arta directly regarding any setup including obtaining access tokens.
+At this time, please engage with ARTA directly regarding any setup, including obtaining access tokens.
+To request an access token email api@shiparta.com.

 ## Authentication
 Authentication takes place via a grant token.
 We will provide this token to you directly.